daaaaande/circexplorer1_auto/README.md

 # compared to find_circ_auto:
- the scripts that handle those are of course different, the upper automation layers are close to the find_circ_auto repo with minor differences:
+ the scripts that handle the commands until the outputfiles are readable for the matrixmaker are of course different, the upper automation layers are close to the find_circ_auto repo with minor differences:
  - the group/processsed.tsv instead of .csv: the files ate tab separated anyway, so using the corresponding .tsv here